wesley-shi/slate/source/index.html.md

-name | A name to identify the labeling function description | A description for the labeling function subtaxonomy | The key of the subtaxonomy, this function is to be grouped under forcefully (optional)
+name | A name to identify the labeling function description | A description for the labeling function subtaxonomy | The key of the subtaxonomy, this function is to be grouped under forcefully (optional) id | The id of a functional that this function is meant to replace (optional)

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-functions | An array of function objects to be automatically run and labeled key | The key/id of a functional that this function is meant to replace (optional) run | A boolean flag to indicate whether snorkel should re-run data for taxonomy with these new functions
+functions | An array of function objects to be automatically run and labeled run | A boolean flag to indicate whether snorkel should re-run data for taxonomy with these new functions

 ## Post labels